 A business formation in Nigeria ordinarily commences with the registration of a company.
 A company can be referred to as a corporate entity, which upon incorporation becomes a separate legal entity with the perpetual succession and the capacity to sue and be sued.
 The cradle of a company is on its incorporation and this entails registration with the Corporate Affairs Commission (CAC).
 The law governing how to register a company in Nigeria is the Companies and Allied Matters Act (CAMA) LFN 2020.

-A company may be incorporated as a company limited by shares, a company limited by guarantee and an unlimited company.
-Any of these types of company may either be a private or public company.
-This article will mainly focus on the requirements for incorporation of a private company in Nigeria either by indigenous citizens or foreigners who have the intention of carrying on business in Nigeria.
+A company may be incorporated as a company limited by shares, a company limited by guarantee, and an unlimited company.
+Any of these types of companies may either be a private or public company.
+This article will mainly focus on the requirements for the incorporation of a private company in Nigeria either by indigenous citizens or foreigners who have the intention of carrying on business in Nigeria.

 The following documents are required for the incorporation at the Corporate Affairs Commission:

-Furthermore, there are other registrations to be done by a company intending to carry out business in Nigeria, especially a company having a foreign shareholder that include the followings:.
+Furthermore, there are other registrations to be done by a company intending to carry out business in Nigeria, especially a company having a foreign shareholder that include the following:.

 This is issued by the Ministry of Interiors, to enable foreign companies to conduct business within the government’s geographical jurisdiction.

-By Corporate & Commercial Law Department at Resolution Law Firm
+By Corporate & Commercial Law Team at Resolution Law Firm